erhathaway/router-primitives/README.md

 ## Router Instance

-Once you have have added a router to the manager, using a declaration object or tree of declaration objects (see above), the manager will have created Router instances to represent each node in the tee.
+Once you have have added a router to the manager, using a router declaration object or tree of router declaration objects (see above), the manager will have created Router instances to represent each node in the tee.
 These router instances are the main way you will control routing in your app.

 ### Methods